Animal Emergency Hospital

 • Coughing and/or respiratory distress: difficult or labored breathing

-• Neurological abnormalities: collapse, off balance, head tilt, seizures, circling, head pressing, visual deficiencies, etc.
+• Neurological abnormalities: collapse, lack of balance, head tilt, seizures, circling, head pressing, visual deficiencies, etc.

-• Seizures: if more than one in 24 hours
+• Seizures: if more than one within 24 hours

 • Unproductive retching or dry heaving